-This course includes a three week (minimum), supervised Montessori leadership/teacher education practicum in an approved Montessori Teacher Education Program where the student will teach selected course elements to adult learners.
 This heavily self-guided, self-disciplined experience will be supported by an externship seminar in which students will raise clear, vital questions and problems; meticulously gather and assess relevant information; and clearly formulate well-reasoned conclusions and solutions.
-At least one on-site visit by a consultant will be required during this class.
 This class is required for Teacher Preparation students.